 Spray foam roofing must be resealed on a specific schedule to continue offering protection.
 And it must be properly applied by trained experts, or else it will not offer the protection promised.
 When it is properly installed and maintained, spray foam roofing can last 100 years or more.

 Duro-Last roofing is another option for flat roofs or roofs with a low slope.
 It is a pre-fabricated product, so it can be installed quickly and easily, and it roofers are not limited by weather conditions.
 Therefore, it can even be installed while it is raining, unlike spray foam roofing, which is limited by the time of year.
 Duro-Last is also custom fabricated for your particular roof type, ensuring that it provides a tight fit so that rain and other elements do not penetrate.

 Duro-Last does not require sealing or other maintenance like foam roofs, and it is long-lasting.
 It is an energy-efficient and affordable choice for homes and businesses alike.

 No particular type of roofing is ideal for every property.
+You must read more about each type of roofing and their uses.
 It is important that you consult with an experienced local roofer to get feedback for your particular property.
 You’ll learn about the best options to protect your property, to get the look you want, and to stay within your budget.

 Canyon State Roofing has been helping Phoenix homes and businesses for more than two decades.
 Our experienced, friendly roofers can help you understand the best roofing type to protect your property for the longest time to come.
 Our roofers specialize in Duro-Last roofing, but they also install other popular roofing types.
 They’ll help you understand the benefits of each roofing type so you are able to make the best choice for your property.
 Call us today to get a free estimate for your roof or to learn more about your options.